ayushbatra/ayushbatra.github.io/_posts/2023-01-02-monty-hall-problem.md

 $$= \frac{1/3}{1} = 1/3$$

-In this case, the probability of your previously selected door containing the reward is $$1/3$$, and hence, you chances of winning are higher if you choose to switch.
+In this case, the probability of your previously selected door containing the reward is $$1/3$$, and hence, the contestant's chances of winning are higher if they choose to switch.